Configuring Kubernetes to run Grafana

 <Cluster-IP>:3000

-3. Enter admin for both username and password, and then select Sign In.
-If successful, you will be prompted to change the password.
+3. Enter admin for both the user name and prom-operator, and then select Sign In.

 4. Select OK and enter the new password.